tanghao-xiaomi/docs/en/contribute/template/README-template.md

 _【Writing Requirement】**Required**_

-_**Content Introduction:** The role of this system/module in the entire OpenVela architecture, the functions it implements, usage scenarios, and supported devices._
+_**Content Introduction:** The role of this system/module in the entire openvela architecture, the functions it implements, usage scenarios, and supported devices._

 _**Notes:**_